MAGESTIC-Analog/opamp_gpdk45/README.md

 In addition to the repo, you need to download and untar and unzip the GPDK045: https://support.cadence.com/apex/ArticleAttachmentPortal?id=a1Od000000051TqEAI&pageName=GPDKs From this page, download the gpdk045_v_6_0 (first link under the GPDK045 section.)

+Note: Downloading a GPDK requires a login to http://support.cadence.com.
+Current customers and any universities which are part of the Cadence Academic Network should be able to get support.cadence.com login access.
+For current customers please contact Cadence support to get a login.
+If you are a university student or professor, please contact Elias (information below) if you don't already have a login.

 Untar this in an accessible location as well.

 ### setup.csh

-Ensure you are in the gpdk45_opamp directory.
+Ensure you are in the opamp_gpdk45 directory.
 Edit the setup.csh file, you need to set the following environment variables:
 All of these should already be at the top of the file, just edit the paths for your environment.